Jeremy Boughey, PG Dip, Cert; MBACP, MSC Health Care Policy & Management

 - Obsessive compulsive disorder (OCD)

 - Personality disorders

 Other areas of counselling I deal with

-I am experienced in working with people of all ages who experience difficult thoughts about continuing with their life, as well as people who take serious risks with their health and wellbeing as an expression of their existential distress.
+I am experienced in working with people of all ages who experience difficult thoughts about continuing with their life, as well as people who intentionally harm themselves as an expression of their emotional or existential distress.

 Family, friends, and significant others of people experiencing these thoughts, feelings, and behaviours experience their own distress and discomfort and can be helped through counselling psychotherapy in their caring and supportive role.

 I charge £48 per 60-minute one-to-one (single person) sessions and £64 per 60 minute session for couples sessions (£48 for the single person work between joint sessions).
 90 minute individual sessions are also available.
 However, do feel able to negotiate with me if you have circumstances that challenge your ability to pay the full amount.
 I operate a small number of concession appointments and whilst I cannot guarantee a concession or discounted arrangement I will do my best to accommodate your request.
 My work is typically face-to-face but I will also consider providing web-based and telephone counselling therapy to people who are limited in their ability, for whatever reason, to attend a face-to-face consultation.